HomeDocumentationAPI Reference

 Server Install - Docker Image

-Please follow these instructions exactly and you will be up and going in no time.
+Follow the instructions below to be up and running in no time.

 ❗️